iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

 calibration frames and an option to replace the checkerboard-input image by a fiducial-marker-based input grid.

-*As we had the impression
-that the OpenCV-based calibration tool in some cases has a tendency to yield very bad results we implemented an alternative system, that in our opinion behaves better in the presence of a very few or many calibration images*.
+*We initially had the impression that the OpenCV-based calibration tool in some cases has a tendency to yield very bad results so we put some effort into a standalone application.
+However, it later turned out that the OpenCV tool actually works very well.
+The unsatisfying results that we obtained were mainly caused by the misconception of the to-be-used calibration pattern.
+When performing a google search on "opencv calibration", one could come to the conclusion that a small 8 by 6 checkerboard pattern is most commonly used and therefore also optimally suited.
+We, however, came to the conclusion that a much more detailed pattern leads to much better results.*

 OpenCV-based Lens Undistortion